TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - Make sure all routines that return paths return paths ending with '/'
 - When block special blocks are mainnet centric
 - Re-write the `trueBlocks.toml` file with version `0.24.0`
+- chifra --chain xdai explore should go to a different server

 ### What We Need to Control
 ---